Responsible preparedness: prep smart not hard.

 But preparing doesn't need to involve hoarding supplies, or losing your cool.

-Start with a 5-Gallon Bucket.
+Start with a 5-gallon bucket.

-These buckets are water-proof, stack-able storage options that can house all of the other supplies you'll want to have on-hand.
+These buckets are waterproof, stackable storage options that can house all of the other supplies you'll want to have on hand.
 Have one bucket for each member of your family, and get ready to fill 'er up with the rest of the basics you'll need for each family member.

 Food and Water: What you need, and when to stop.

 Having a stash of food is smart.
 Having a mountain of food isn't necessary.
 When building up a supply (for a week or two is fine), focus on nutrient-dense, non-perishable options.
 Convenience is always a plus, but in this case, pay attention to the nutrients you'll get, with a taste you can tolerate, too.
-Moral is important!
+Morale is important!
 The best stock of emergency food is the stock you'll actually eat.
 Some great options include granola bars, trail mix, beef jerky, oatmeal, noodles, and ready-to-eat canned foods.
 (Note: pay attention to your cans.
 Are they nifty pull-tab options, or do you need a trusty opener on hand?)

 Water is a life-essential commodity, for sure, but you may have a safe and clean water supply available to you.
 If you do, give yourself permission to not go overboard on your water supply.
 Equip yourself with a number of gallons, and maybe supplement with electrolyte powders to go along with it.

-In the case that the lights go out.
+In case that the lights go out.

 Power outages happen, and it's always smart to be prepared.
 Flashlights and batteries are perfect for these events.
-Candles aren't bad either, but they do come with additional safety risks (you know, because of the fire factor.)
+Candles aren't bad either, but they do come with additional safety risks (you know, because of the fire factor).
 Back-up batteries can be handy, too, for a variety of reasons.

 Nothing beats a good garbage bag.

-Large garbage bags are effective tools an in a variety of emergencies.
+Large garbage bags are effective tools in a variety of emergencies.
 We like them specifically for their waterproof properties.
 Need to keep something dry?
 Stick it in a garbage bag.
 Need to seal up a window?
 Garbage bags work for that, too!
 In a pinch, a garbage bag can show up and really help you out, but only you have...

 DUCT TAPE.
 'Nuff said.